-Window Cleaning Tips from a Pro, as a retired house cleaner I have tried many methods of cleaning windows.
+Window Cleaning Tips from a Pro: Clean windows faster.
+As a retired house cleaner I have tried many methods of cleaning windows.
 This is by far the fastest and easiest I have personally used.

-I have seen a few window cleaning posts online but none of them supplied the one tip that really made my window cleaning efforts so much faster and easier.
-So hang on for window cleaning tips from a pro.
+How to clean windows faster and easier!
+I have seen a few window cleaning posts online but none of them supply one vital tip that made my window cleaning efforts most efficient.

-- 2 gallon plastic bucket (or container of choice)
+- 2 gallon bucket (or container of choice)

 - Warm water with a couple drops dish washing liquid added (my favorite is Lemon Fresh Joy, not concentrate.
 The purpose of the dish soap is to break the surface of the dirt and grease molecule so the water can wash it away.
-A tiny bit of soap is sufficient to do the job, anymore and it leaves a residue.
+A tiny bit of soap is sufficient to do the job, if you use more and it leaves a residue.
 More soap is not better at cleaning)

-- I also have used Dawn but since it is a concentrate use just a drop.
+- I also have used Dawn but since it is a concentrate use just one drop!
 Do not use any soap with moisturizers in it.

-- Clean absorbent towels (not rinsed with fabric softener)
+- Clean absorbent towels, I prefer cotton flour sack (not rinsed with fabric softener)